-Mortadella, an Italian smoked sausage often made with pistachios
+Mortadella.
+This is an Italian smoked sausage often made with pistachios.

 Nut butters, such as almond and cashew butter

-Pesto, an Italian sauce that usually contains nuts
+Pesto.
+It is an Italian sauce that usually contains nuts.

-Shelled pumpkin seeds and sunflower seeds (may be processed on the same equipment as nuts)
+Shelled pumpkin seeds and sunflower seeds.
+These may be processed on the same equipment as nuts.

 Specialty cheese spreads

 Sweets, such as almond paste, marzipan, nougat, and gianduja

-Note: Talk with your child's healthcare provider about the need to avoid peanuts.
+Note: Talk with your child's healthcare provider about the need to stay away from peanuts.

 Foods your child can safely eat may come in contact with nuts during processing.
-This occurs most often with cookies, candy, ice cream, and dried soup mixes.
+This happens most often with cookies, candy, ice cream, and dried soup mixes.
 Some children are more sensitive to tree nuts than others.
-Ask your child's health care provider about foods that carry these warnings:
+Ask your child's healthcare provider about foods that carry these warnings:

 May contain traces of nuts.

 Made in a factory that processes peanuts and tree nuts.

 Produced on equipment shared with tree nuts.

 Always use caution with imported foods, especially chocolates.
 They may contain allergens not listed on the label.

 Many nonfood products contain tree nuts or tree nut oils.
 These nonfood items are not regulated by the FDA.
 These include:

 Pet food, such as hamster, gerbil, and bird food

-Suntan lotions, shampoos, soaps, bath oils, body oils, and skin creams (if you’re not sure about a product, visit the manufacturer’s website or call the toll-free number on the package)
+Suntan lotions, shampoos, soaps, bath oils, body oils, and skin creams.
+If you’re not sure about a product, visit the product maker’s website or call the toll-free number on the package.

 Foods your child can safely eat may come in contact with tree nuts at home, at school, and in restaurants.
 To help prevent accidental exposure: